Buying guide

 FAQ

-Q3: How important is a professional setup?
+Q3: How important is professional setup for a new violin?

-Pros and Cons
+Pros and Cons of Choosing Your First Violin

 Pros: